Fullmeals.

 Step 12: Combine Tadka with Dal

-Pour the entire vegetable dal mixture into the pan with the fried onion tempering (tarka).
+Pour the entire vegetable dal mixture into the pan with the fried onion (tarka).
 Stir everything together to combine all the flavors.

 Step 13: Final Garnish and Serving